 We are an inclusive school and our aim is to ensure that all pupils succeed.
-Drawing from the ethos of the Christian values for life perseverance, respect and compassion, all children are encouraged to play an active part in all aspects of school life.
+Drawing from the ethos of the Christian values for life perseverance, respect and compassion, all children are encouraged to play an active part in all aspects of school life and 'Let their Light Shine'.
 We recognize that some children need more support than others to help them achieve.
 Some difficulties are short term and some may be long term.
 In either case, the school will want to work closely with parents and carers to monitor progress and meet the child's needs.
 Support provided may be by the class teacher planning work at different levels or by a teaching assistant working with the children in a small group or individually.
 The school has a special educational needs policy and we keep up to date records of special educational needs in school.
-Please see our school website for further details of what our schools offer and our involvement with the Suffolk SEN hub.
+The school works with many outside agencies/professionals and the Suffolk SEN hub.
+We are a communication friendly school (ELKLAN) and staff are trained in PECS, Dyslexia and Language Link.